2stackbuilder/fastapi-requests/README.md

 ## Cloning the repository

-When cloning the Requests repository, you may need to add the `-c fetch.fsck.badTimezone=ignore` flag to avoid an error about a bad commit
+When cloning the Fastapi-Requests repository, you may need to add the `-c fetch.fsck.badTimezone=ignore` flag to avoid an error about a bad commit

 ```shell